How Much Does a Kitchen Remodel Cost?

 Cracking or Peeling Floor

 Kitchen floors are especially vulnerable to damage due to heavy traffic and excessive heat and humidity.
-If your floor’s linoleum is coming unglued or the tile is starting to crack, it’s time to replace it altogether.
+If the floor’s linoleum is coming unglued or the tile is starting to crack, it’s time to replace it altogether.

 Cracked or Shifting Countertops